-- CO Continue.
-After a breakpoint is encountered in a program, or after a single-step execution, the program being tested may be continued with the CO command.
-After a breakpoint, the breakpoint should be removed with the BR command before hitting CO; otherwise the break will be executed again and the program will not go on. - CS Checksum.
-This command prints a 16-bit checksum of the memory area defined by the FT pair.
-This is primarily intended to check whether a program or data has been properly loaded, or whether it has been changed. - FD Boot SKDOS from a floppy disk. - FI Find.
-FI will print out all addresses in the area of memory defined by the FT pair which contain a specified one-through five-byte constant.
-The typical command sequence is - FI HOW MANY BYTES? n FIND WHAT? d...d FROM addr TO addr where computer responses are underlined. n is the number of bytes to be found, d...d are 2 through 10 hex digits representing the 1 through 5 bytes to be found, and addr are the two FT addresses specifying the address range to be searched.
+FI - Find.
+FI will print out all addresses in the area of memory defined by the FT pair which contain a specified one- through five-byte constant.
+The typical command sequence is where computer responses are underlined. n is the number of bytes to be found, d...d are 2 through 10 hex digits representing the 1 through 5 bytes to be found, and addr are the two FT addresses specifying the address range to be searched.